infiniflow/infinity/docs/getstarted/quickstart.md

 ## Deploy Infinity as a separate server

-If you wish to deploy a standalone Infinity server and access it remotely:
+If you wish to deploy Infinity with the server and client as separate processes:

 See [Deploy infinity server](https://infiniflow.org/docs/dev/deploy_infinity_server).